-Protesters march in Hong Kong border town, taking aim at Chinese traders
+Scuffles break out at Hong Kong protest taking aim at Chinese traders

-HONG KONG (Reuters) - Over a thousand protesters in Hong Kong gathered in a town near the border on Sunday, seeking to keep up pressure on the government to give in to their demands for greater democracy.
+HONG KONG (Reuters) - Scuffles erupted between police and protesters in Hong Kong on Sunday following a march near the border, where anti-government activists shouted pro-democracy slogans and vented their anger at mainland Chinese traders.

-The demonstrators in Sheung Shui vented their anger at so-called “parallel traders” from China who buy vast amounts of duty free goods in Hong Kong and take them back to the mainland to sell at a profit.
+The demonstrators in Sheung Shui took aim at so-called “parallel traders” from China who buy vast amounts of duty free goods in Hong Kong and take them back to the mainland to sell at a profit.

-Locals say it pushes up prices and adds to growing tensions between Hong Kong residents and mainland Chinese.
+Locals say it pushes up prices, overcrowds neighbourhoods and adds to growing tensions between Hong Kong residents and mainland Chinese.

 “The mainland Chinese come here, block the streets with their bags ... rents have gone up and it has made things more expensive for Hong Kongers,” said Jasmin, a 19-year old student dressed all in black, who only gave her first name.